BEagle1984/silverback/_docs/1-quickstart/107-behaviors.md

 **Note:** `IInboundMessage` and `IOutboundMessage` are internally used by Silverback to wrap the messages being sent to or received from the message broker.
 {: .notice--info}

+## IProducerBehavior and IConsumerBehavior

+The `IProducerBehavior` and `IConsumerBehavior` are similar to the `IBehavior` but work at a lower level, much closer to the message broker.
+You should be able to accomplish most tasks with the normal `IBehavior`.